Jeremy Searle

 Jeremy Searle (18 February 1953 – 25 October 2025) was a Canadian politician who was a Montréal city councillor in the Côte-des-Neiges–Notre-Dame-de-Grâce district of Loyola.
 He was the city councillor for Loyola district from 1994 to 2005, and from 2013 to 2017.
 He was defeated in the municipal elections of 5 November 2017.
-The Gazette summarized his second term and his defeat thus: 'Also of note was the distant third-place showing in Loyola of councillor Jeremy Searle, whose last term was marked by erratic behaviour during borough meetings, when he appeared to be drunk, and for controversial remarks that were viewed by many to be anti-Semitic'.
+The Montreal Gazette summarized his second term and his defeat thus: 'Also of note was the distant third-place showing in Loyola of councillor Jeremy Searle, whose last term was marked by erratic behaviour during borough meetings, when he appeared to be drunk, and for controversial remarks that were viewed by many to be anti-Semitic'.

 Pedestrian safety

 Searle conceived of a citywide Pedestrian and Traffic Safety Reeducation Plan in 2001.
 In response to his work for the city he was made head of the Transport Commission from 2001 to 2003.
 Searle conducted research, sensitized people, created new cross walk designs and held popular public consultations where he addressed all sorts of issues from parking restrictions to the introduction of red light cameras.

 In the course of Searle's time as head of the Transport Commission during 2003, he proposed the provincial-wide law to make smoking in taxi cabs illegal.
 This law was soon implemented.